Mark-MDO47/ArduinoClass/04_ThatIsNotAll/README.md

 - One of the things that really excites me is the Nvidia Jetson Nano series of boards, with a CPU of the approximate power of the Raspberry Pi plus the adition of a powerful Nvidia Cuda engine similar to the Nvidia graphics boards that can be used for graphics processing or for Artificial Intelligence.
 Even the original versions of the lowest-end Jetson card has an astonishing 472 MegaFlops of 16-bit floating point!

 These are just a few of the devices I have used or will be using in my next projects
-- The YX5200 Audio Player which can drive speakers or headphones from files you place on its SD card slot. https://github.com/Mark-MDO47/AudioPlayer-YX5200
+- The YX5200 Audio Player which can drive speakers or headphones from sound files you place on its SD card slot. https://github.com/Mark-MDO47/AudioPlayer-YX5200
 - The KCX_BT_EMITTER Bluetooth Audio Transmitter that can take the audio from the YX5200 and send it to a bluetooth speaker. https://github.com/Mark-MDO47/BluetoothAudioTransmitter_KCX_BT_EMITTER
 - Lasers, beamsplitters, detectors, oh my!